Year 9 Options

 Subject teachers know exactly what studying a subject in Year 10 and 11 involves, and can advise whether it’s right for you.

-Mr Wilkins (Head of Careers) can guide you towards advice about which subjects and qualifications are useful for particular careers.
+The Careers Leader can guide you towards advice about which subjects and qualifications are useful for particular careers.
 Mr Devereux can answer any questions about the Herschel options process itself.
 You will also have an opportunity to talk to some older students who have studied the subjects in which you are interested.

 Click on the links below for some external help and advice on choosing your options from some independent websites.
 Which University considers the impact your GCSE choices can have on your future degree courses.